davidzuhn/WiThrottleProtocol/README.md

 ## Basic Design Principles

-First of all, this library implements WiThrottle in a non-blocking fashion.
-After creating a WiThrottle object, you set up various necessities (like the network connection and a debug console) (see [Dependency Injection][depinj]).
+First of all, this library implements the WiThrottle protocol in a non-blocking fashion.
+After creating a WiThrottle protocol object, you set up various necessities (like the network connection and a debug console) (see [Dependency Injection][depinj]).
 Then call the ```check()``` method as often as you can (ideally, once per invocation of the ```loop()``` method) and the library will manage the I/O stream, reading in command and calling methods on the [delegate] as information is available.

 These patterns (Dependency Injection and Delegation) allow you to keep the different parts of your sketch from becoming too intertwined with each other.
 Nothing in the code that manages the pushbuttons or speed knobs needs to have any detailed knowledge of the WiThrottle network protocol.